ricflams/aws-cert/clf-c02/notes/aws-clf-c02-services.md

 # 🌐 Networking and Content Delivery

+Networking controls **how data travels** between users, services, and systems.
+It ensures your applications are reachable, secure, and fast no matter where your customers are.
+Its core intent is to provide reliable connections and global content delivery with low latency.

 ## ![icon](icons/Architecture-Service-Icons_07312025/Arch_Networking-Content-Delivery/16/Arch_Amazon-Virtual-Private-Cloud_16.png) Amazon VPC

 Amazon Virtual Private Cloud (VPC) provides logically isolated virtual networks in AWS with full control over IP addressing, routing, and security.